louisameline/Balsamiq-to-html/README.md

 # Usage

 Create 2 directories in the same folder as `Balsamiq2html.class.php`, named `source` and `images`:
-- source: put the exported .bmml files and the asset folder there
+- source: put the exported .bmml files and the assets folder there
 - images: put the exported .png files there

 Require `Balsamiq2html.class.php` and run